-Contingent liabilities are not recognized in the consolidated financial statements.
-They are disclosed in the notes to consolidated financial statements unless the possibility of an outflow of resources embodying economic benefits is remote.
-Contingent assets are not recognized in the consolidated financial statements but are disclosed in notes to the consolidated financial statements when an inflow of economic benefits is probable.
+Contingent liabilities are not recognized in the consolidated financial statement.
+They are disclosed in the notes to consolidated financial statement unless the possibility of an outflow of resources embodying economic benefits is remote.
+Contingent assets are not recognized in the consolidated financial statement but are disclosed in notes to the consolidated financial statement when an inflow of economic benefits is probable.